FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ProTools.md

 - Send 7.1
 - Send 7.1.2
 - Send HOA 1
-- Send HOA 2 (not supported on Essential)
+- Send HOA 2 (not supported on Essential) <!-- todo is this always true as Essential allows up to 3rd HOA order? -->
-- Send HOA 3 (not supported on Essential)
+- Send HOA 3 (not supported on Essential) <!-- todo is this always true as Essential allows up to 3rd HOA order? -->
 - Return Stereo
 - Return Binaural
 - Return Quad